-Below is the statement made by Workers' Party Chairman and Member of Parliament for Aljunied GRC, Sylvia Lim at Parliament today in response to demand by Leader of House, Grace Fu to apologise for comments made earlier on the GST hike.
+Below is the statement made by Workers’ Party Chairman and Member of Parliament for Aljunied GRC, Sylvia Lim at Parliament today in response to a demand by Leader of House, Grace Fu to apologise for comments made earlier on the GST hike.

 I had written to Speaker on Monday evening, 5th March, to inform him that I wished to make a statement in the House concerning the exchanges I had with Ministers Heng Swee Keat and Shanmugam during the Budget Round-up on 1st March.

 The next morning, on Tuesday, 6th March, Speaker informed me that the Leader of the House also wished to make a statement on the matter.
 I was not informed of when she would do so.
 She subsequently made the statement that same morning at the start of the sitting, while I was on my way to Parliament.
 She has extended a copy of her statement to me by email.